-3.108.120 - Private Right of Action.
+3.108.130 - Private Right of Action.

-(a) Any person or organization who believes that a property owner or tenant household has violated the provisions of this Chapter shall have the right to file an action for injunctive relief and/or actual damages against such party.
+(a) Any tenant household that believes that the provisions of this Chapter have been violated shall have the right to file an action for injunctive relief and/or actual damages.
+Likewise, any property owner that believes that the provisions of this Chapter have been violated shall have the right to file an action for injunctive relief and/or actual damages.
 Treble damages shall be awarded for a property owner's willful failure to comply with the payment obligations established under this Chapter.

 In any action brought under this Chapter, the court may award reasonable attorney's fees to any prevailing party.